CamBuscher/100Days/README.md

 We also spent a good portion of our day working with accessibility and particuarly ARIA for screen reader purposes, so I optimized it as well as I could for that, too.
 It's nice that Turing has a very empathy-driven process, and accessibility is a huge part of that.
 It's also cool that ARIA form labels seem to make Forms easier than the typical Label+Input pairings.

 Busy day, and I'm up at 11 p.m. which is scary for me now.
 Hope you're all kicking ass on your challenges!

+## Day 5

+Fridays at Turing are pretty slow, but we did finish our first javascript lecture, and then got assigned our first real project, this number guesser game based on this comp: http://frontend.turing.io/projects/number-guesser.html

+It's interesting to get assigned this before we have actually covered all of the applicable javascript concepts.
+It's not due until Thursday, but it gives us a chance to give it a go before we actually learn the required information.
+So I'll start building that today (Day 6, I'm writing this after day 5 because I was pretty wiped last night and forgot) while I go study with some people later.

+We are also continuing our Chrome Dev Tools learning.
+I feel pretty comfortable with those but it's nice to get a general overview of it all too.

+So that's where I'm at!
+I'll post my Day 6 update this evening, hopefully with some real progress on the Number Guesser comp.